iyiolacak/local-loop/README.md

 Drop the chore of to-do lists **Inspired by the flow state and reward loops of gaming (e.g., League of Legends)**, Local Loop requires **zero task maintenance**, you simply type what you did or want to do, hit Enter, and get instant XP and feedback.

-Local Loop lives right in your browser—no backend, no telemetry, so every action is private, persistent, and lightning-fast.
-Simply type what you did
+Local Loop lives right in your browser.
+No backend, no telemetry, so every action is private, persistent, and lightning-fast.
+Simply type what you did("fed my car")
 ---

 ## 🎯 Key Features